sylwianna/Article_Analyzer_NLP/README.md

 </p>

 ## General Info
 Article Analyzer is a Python script which allows you to conduct analysis of web article text based on page url (example based on The Guardian article about King Charles).
-It includes preparing the content -extraction of text from the url (web scraping), text data transformation (parsing, text/words adjustments so it is analysable etc.), analysis and visualization with dataframe, bar chart, word cloud (which is a technique of visual representation of the most frequently occurring words in the given text) and creating report as Word document.
+It includes preparing the content - extraction of text from the url (web scraping), text data transformation (parsing, text/words adjustments so it is analysable etc.), analysis and visualization with dataframe, bar chart and word cloud (which is a technique of visual representation of the most frequently occurring words in the given text) and creating report as Word document.
 Read more about word cloud in a separate repository <a href="https://github.com/sylwianna/WordCloud_Generator" target="_blank">WordCloud_Generator</a> and about the scripts' features below.

 ### Features
 * extraction of article's text (web scraping)